GlobularOne/snr/docs/source/user_guide/shell_commands.rst

 echo
 ^^^^

-It prints back what you give it.
+Prints back what you give it.
 Mostly useful for getting value of variables.

 .. code-block::